 Settling near the Bangladesh - Myanmar border, the distinctive Chin tribe is best known of the intricate ink details covering their entire face.
-This tradition started since generations ago when several tribes in the Chin province of Myanmar began to tattoo the face of each and every single young woman.
+This tradition started for generations ago when several tribes in the Chin province of Myanmar began to tattoo the face of each and every single young woman.
 Why would they do that?
 You might be wondering.
 “We would normally be tattooed when we turned eight or nine years old.
 It was an ancient custom to do so.
-Every girl in my village did that”, said, a seventy year old woman with a faded tattoo on her face.
+Every girl in my village did that”, said, a seventy-year-old woman with a faded tattoo on her face.

-The seventy year old woman I met near Mrauk U, Chin State, Myanmar
+The tattoo woman I met near Mrauk U, Chin State, Myanmar

 There was a surprisingly good reason behind this.
 Like in many other feudal countries in Asia, it used to be the case for the Chin people that the royal could marry whoever they wanted and whenever they wanted.
 Even when, there might not be any willingness involved.
 As obliviously, a neighboring prince could eventually just show up and take his next wife on a whim without any notice from neither the girl nor the girl’s families in advance.
 For the Chin people, this would equally mean having their hearts broken repeatedly as their daughters were stolen away by strange marauders.
 Nobody would be able to successfully fight against this injustice.
 Everybody in the tribe could imagine they would be crushed and tortured in front of the mighty power of the royal.
 So, consequently, they had to get creative…